gavinlyonsrepo/Display_Lib_RPI/README.md

 There are 2 makefiles.

-1. Root directory, builds and installs library at a system level.
+1. Root directory makefile, builds and installs library at a system level.
-2. Example directory, builds a chosen example file using installed library to an executable. which can then be run.
+2. Example directory makefile, builds a chosen example file using installed library to an executable. which can then be run.
 A user editable list of file paths to examples can be found in makefile.

-3. Run 'make help' on these makefiles to see a menu of all options.(uninstall for example)
+Run 'make help' on these makefiles to see a menu of all options.(uninstall library for example)

 Library naming :